-This is already a post from comp.lang.prolog and stackoverflow .
+This is already a post from comp.lang.prolog.
 But it seems it is reasonably challenging and could be fun.
 So I am also crossposting here.

 It took Deep Thought 7½ million years to compute and check the answer, which turns out to be 42.
 But can we also compute via Prolog positive integer numbers x, y and z such that: